okkevaneck/prospr/docs/source/installation.rst

 C++ core
 --------
 Using the C++ core for your project is very easy.
 Follow the installation steps below and include the header files you want to use in your code.
-An example project setup for using Python and C++ next to another is given on the :doc:`heterogeneous_setup` page.

 Installing Prospr
 ~~~~~~~~~~~~~~~~~